DhanvinR/Extraction_project_allied-health/README.md

+"Hello everyone, Sorry this took a while to automate  it was quite complex.
+The instructions are in the README file .
+All you need to do is create an Excel file with the columns named according to the instructions, then run the script.
+It will automatically extract the booking links.I recommend running it in batches of 20–50 and spot-checking for accuracy.
+This is just a tool to speed up the process, but I still advise manually verifying the results.
+Based on my calculations, the accuracy is around 90%.
+I’ll work on automating the rest of the allied health professionals next and will update you soon."

 # Comprehensive Booking Extractor - Setup Guide

 A complete guide to set up and run the healthcare practitioner booking URL and operating hours extractor on any laptop with Python 3.